 A medical fitness certificate has to be submitted.
 Please mention if the boy has had any major sickness in the past.

-Students coming from abroad, must submit their passport to the Boarding office by 15th June.
+Students coming from abroad must submit their passport to the Boarding office.

 Please restrict sending letters and parcels by courier to the minimum, unless absolutely urgent.
 You are requested not to send money and other valuable/big items by courier.
 If sent, it will be at your own risk.